jazz1416/VetTrack-Customer-Service-Agent/README.md

 We decided on a synthetically generated dataset opposed to the orignal dataset with over 200,000 records, because the original dataset lacked the proper data to train and evaluate our agent.

 ## Agent Architecture
-The agent uses DSPy architecture with the following tools:
+The agent uses DSPy architecture with two main signatures:

-Search_similar_instructions : semantic search over the knowledge database to find similar past tickets

-Summarize : summarizes a ticket description

-Classify : classifies the tickets into ticket type categories

-Escalate : flags a ticket for human intervention when a topic is too complex

-Ticket_id_lookup : simple function to retrieve a ticket based on the ID
+VetTrack Classifer : This takes a ticket and determines if it is relevant to VetTrack or not, then assigns a priority level to the ticket.

+VetTrack Resolver : This takes the subject and classification of the ticket and tries to find relevant information in the knowledge database.

 ## Models Tested